gkech/A-Parallel-Algorithm-for-Tracking-Dynamic-Communities-Flink/README.md

 7. Click Next
 8. Click Finish

-If the above step were successful, now you will be have a copy of this project in your IDE, ready to improve or modify it.
+If the above steps were successful, now you will be have a copy of this project in your IDE, ready to improve or modify it.

 # Authors